NCAR/VAPOR/docs/contributing.rst

 After your implementation is complete, push your commits to your forked repository on GitHub.
 Then issue a pull request to Vapor's main branch.

 Vapor's Automated Tests:
-    Our systems will automatically run a set of tests to see if Vapor's internals work as expected, for compiler warnings, and check that the code submissioin matches our style guide.
+    Our systems will automatically run a set of tests to see if Vapor's internals work as expected, for compiler warnings, and check that the code submission matches our style guide.
 We use clang-format to ensure our main branch adheres to LLVM's style.
 You can find its specification in a file called *.clang-format*, located in Vapor's root directory.
 Version 11 of clang-format should be used or tests will likely fail.

 .. note::